mz0121coder/100-days-of-code/log.md

 Link to work: [A good kata from today](https://www.codewars.com/kata/550f22f4d758534c1100025a)

+### Day 53-54: May 3 - May 4th, 2023

+Received very practical advice on careers/networking that I am putting into practice.
+Continued the open learning by practicing CSS and starting a frontend challenge.
+Had a great meeting with my mentor.
+Also completed more katas and flashcards.

 <!--
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)